 Think that way while you are flying, and you really start paying attention to what you are flying near or over.
 Most also

 don't understand air currents and what can be going on up there, even when

 I know for a fact, most people who approach me when I'm flying my RC helicopters have no idea at first how complex this hobby can be; they still think in many ways we are flying "toys".
 That same mindset no doubt is then mirrored as they take to the sky with their own out of box easy to fly quad copter.

 If you are in that same "newbie boat", I encourage you to spend some time on the Know Before You Fly website.
 It's a great resource and even has a neat little test you can take to see just how much you know about the do's and don'ts of RC flying.

 “Make no mistake: unmanned aircraft enthusiast are aviators, and with that title comes a great deal of responsibility,” said U.S. Transportation Secretary Anthony Foxx. “

 If this mandatory registration requires the passing of a simple exam like the one above before anyone new to the hobby takes to the sky, then as far as I'm concerned, more than half the battle has just been won.

-Informed users will then become your informers & educators - just as I have been trying to do on this website & while out flying/instructing for many years now.
+Informed users will then become your informers, educators, and policing tour de force; just as I have been trying to do on this website & while out flying/instructing for many years now.

 what about these Registration numbers on the aircraft?
 Will having a